bencoveney/Milligrid/readme.md

 + Create mixin variants of grid selectors to allow third party usage without CSS selector spam.
 + Fix text being too small.
-+ Addition text element styles.
++ Additional text element styles.
 + Configure the build to create a grid only and full variant.
 + Publish to bower, others?